20 Helpful Tips To Encourage Curiosity In Children

 11. Include challenges into their routines

 While it is essential to dumb down things for your child, don’t overdo it.
 Too simple could also mean too boring.
-Include challenges into your child’s routine to keep them engaged.
+Include challenges in your child’s routine to keep them engaged.
+Find some interesting things to do when kids are bored.
 For instance, buy them intricate LEGO sets or introduce some brain games.

 12. Generate interest in the world around them